Josh Rojas Player Props: Diamondbacks vs. Dodgers

-After going 0-for-3 in his last game, Josh Rojas and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will hand the ball to Noah Syndergaard) at 4:10 PM ET on Sunday.
+After going 3-for-3 with a double and two RBI in his most recent game, Josh Rojas and the Arizona Diamondbacks face the Los Angeles Dodgers (who will start Dustin May) at 10:10 PM ET on Thursday.

+In his most recent game, he had three hits (going 3-for-3 with a double and two RBI) against the Padres.

 Josh Rojas Game Info & Props vs. the Dodgers